Woljtek/monitoring/trace-processor/README.md

 spring datasource url must be of the form `jdbc:postgresql://<ip>:<port>/<database name>`

-Also define property 'spring.kafka.bootstrap-servers' to indicate kafka URL server
+Please also define property 'spring.kafka.bootstrap-servers' to indicate the kafka URL server